Rao Machiraju: Background and career

 Rao worked on a number of research and development efforts in information retrieval, organizational memory, wrote a number of articles and also lectured extensively.
 In 1996, the term "location sense" was coined by Rao Machiraju to refer to a capability of a device that can ascertain its location.
-Rao was also on the editorial boards of Journal of Expert Systems and Journal of Telematics and Informatics as a Founding member.
-He was also on the Board of Councilors of National Science Foundation Engineering Research Center on Multi-Media Computing in (Integrated Media Systems Center) at the University of Southern California, and served on the Advisory Board of Dimagi.com, an MIT Medialab spin off.
+Rao was also on the editorial boards of Journal of Expert Systems and Journal of Telematics and Informatics as a founding member.
+He was also on the Board of Councilors of National Science Foundation Engineering Research Center on Multi-Media Computing in (Integrated Media Systems Center) at the University of Southern California, and served on the advisory board of Dimagi.com, an MIT Medialab spin off.
 Rao also served as Chief Mentor for Ventura Technology Incubator.
-He is also a faculty member at USC.
+He was also a faculty member at USC.
+He is also a founding board member of the Don Norman Award.